Blog

 Accessible and Inclusive Equipment to Include in Your Playground

 You can easily make any playground more accessible and inclusive.
-It may be a matter of adding a few new pieces of equipment to make a playground for everyone.
+It may be a matter of adding a few new pieces of equipment to make a playground for people of all abilities.
 We’ll show you inclusive and ADA-compliant playground equipment to demonstrate it’s all within your reach.

 1. Ramps